 Retail banking experience

-- Retained by First Financial and MainSource to provide competitive analysis in conjunction with their proposed merger.
+- Retained by First Financial and MainSource in 2017 to provide competitive analysis in conjunction with their proposed merger.

 - Led the economic analysis of all banking matters before the DOJ Antitrust Division, including the mergers of Huntington-First Merit and KeyCorp-First Niagara, among others.
 Also oversaw the economic analysis of the merger between subprime lenders Springleaf and OneMain.

 - Managed the economics team on the Antitrust Division’s investigation into the proposed merger between Comcast and Time Warner Cable.
 A key area of focus was how increasing the size of an MVPD affects the fees that it pays to programmers.
 The team used a combination of empirical and theoretical analysis to answer this question and to answer the related question of whether large Internet Service Providers (ISPs) can charge higher interconnection fees than smaller ISPs.
 The team won a US Antitrust Division Award of Distinction.

 - Oversaw the Antitrust Division’s economic analysis on its investigation into the Charter-Time Warner Cable merger.
 The merger was approved with conditions designed to protect OVDs.